ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Timespinner.md

 Any of the items which can be shuffled may also be placed into another player's world.
 It is possible to choose to limit certain items to your own world.

 ## What does another world's item look like in Timespinner?
-Items belonging to other worlds are represented by the vanilla item Elemental Beads \([Wiki Link](https://timespinnerwiki.com/Use_Items)\), Elemental Beads have no use in the randomizer.
+Items belonging to other worlds are represented by the vanilla item Elemental Beads ([Elemental Beads Wiki Page](https://timespinnerwiki.com/Use_Items)), Elemental Beads have no use in the randomizer.

 ## When the player receives an item, what happens?
 When the player receives an item, the same items popup will be displayed as when you would normally obtain the item.